Best Cheap Health Insurance in Wyoming (2026)

 |---|---|---|

-- Blue Cross Blue Shield sells the cheapest Gold plans, with rates starting at $738 per month, no matter where you live in Wyoming.
+- Blue Cross Blue Shield sells the cheapest Gold plans, no matter where you live in Wyoming, with rates starting at $943 per month.
 It's also the best health insurance company in Wyoming.

-- Gold plans are cheaper than Silver plans in Wyoming.
-Gold plans also cover more of your medical bills than Silver plans.
-Combine that with the cheap rates, and they're the best option for most people in WY.
+- Gold plans are generally cheaper than Silver plans in Wyoming.
+Gold plans in the Cowboy State cost $59 less than Silver plans on average.
+They also cover more of your medical bills, making them the best option for most people in WY.

 Best health insurance companies in Wyoming